by Bruce Wells | Jun 16, 2025 | This Week in Petroleum History

 Walter Wells, chairman of the board for Lane-Wells, was present for both events.
 The article reported he was more anxious at the first, which had been an experiment to test his company’s new perforating gun.
 In 1930, Wells and another enterprising oilfield tool salesman, Bill Lane, developed a practical way of using guns downhole.

-The two men envisioned a tool which would shoot steel bullets through casing and into the formation.
+The two men envisioned a tool that could shoot steel bullets through casing and into the formation.
 They would create a multiple-shot perforator that fired bullets individually by electrical detonation.
 After many test firings, commercial success came at the Union Oil Company La Merced well.

 Founded in Los Angeles in 1932, the oilfield service company Lane-Wells built a fleet of trucks as it became a specialized provider of well perforations — a key service for enhancing well production (see Downhole Bazooka).